DavidSchillinger/phrasee-front-end-test/TEST_NOTES.md

 - The written spec is more up-to-date than the screenshot
   - The screenshot shows "Completed: yes" but the spec says to only display incomplete items
 - CI/CD configuration is out-of-scope for this test
+- Sorting `last_visit_date` ascending is meant literally, i.e. the _oldest_ comes first
+  - Last-visited data is more commonly (in my experience) sorted latest-first